How Scootable plans scooter-legal routes

 - Orange — 36 to 49 mph.
 Here the two states split.
 New Jersey bars a low-speed motorcycle from any road posted above 35, so orange in NJ is technically off-limits for a 50cc.
 Pennsylvania has no speed cap for it, so orange in PA is legal, just fast.
 Either way it’s a road to think twice about.

-- Grey — not legal.
+- Grey — not routed.
 50 mph and up, or a limited-access highway (a freeway, expressway, or on/off ramp).
-Off-limits on a scooter in both states.
+These are outside Scootable’s safety rules and are not routed.
+Pennsylvania has no blanket 50 mph road ban.

 Where the data comes from